CLEVELAND - The Cleveland office of the FBI is concerned that clashes overseas could directly impact safety in Northeast Ohio.

 “Dramatic changes in their appearance, maybe radical changes in their religious devotion, online activity maybe if they're pouring over countless hours online looking at the conflict, involved in chat rooms or accessing maybe radical forums,” Nock said.
 “Those individuals are really of interest, and if people see individuals like that, family members like that, they should definitely contact us.”

-is reaching out into the Middle Eastern community of Northeast Ohio, in an effort to have dialogues over these clashes, in the hopes of preventing people from traveling to a war zone, and possibly returning as a threat to the U.S.
+The Cleveland FBI is reaching out into the Middle Eastern community of Northeast Ohio, in an effort to have dialogues over these clashes, in the hopes of preventing people from traveling to a war zone, and possibly returning as a threat to the U.S.

 “We're looking to get out in the community, talk to individuals from Syria, who have family members over there, try to prevent individuals from traveling over there, gaining the training and combat experience and bringing that back to the United States and conducting attacks here,” Nock said.